matthewcpaul/mcp/_work/bubble-pop.md

 <div class="c-wrap__project" markdown=1>

 ### Systems within systems
-A design system made up of many sub-systems working in unison.
-For example, the line-height of a label when paired with padding impacts how components are sized, and component hierarchy impacts the larger larger modules that are composed into a view.
+A design system is made up of many sub-systems working in unison.
+For example, the line-height of a label when paired with padding impacts the size of a component, and component hierarchy impacts the larger modules that are composed together when building a view.
 It’s essential to be aware of how making one edit in one place can cause a ripple effect throughout the entire system.
-This is one reason why design systems are an ever evolving product that requires taste, an extremely high attention to detail, and systems thinking.
+This is one reason why design systems are an ever evolving product that requires taste, an extremely high attention to detail, and strong systems thinking.

-All of this may seem complicated under the hood, but the end result of the end users experience is a a high-craft, intuitive interface.
-One method to uncomplicate the complicated is through t-shirt sizing—Small, Medium, Large.
-When done well, all components of the same size work together and can sometimes be intermingled to create the desired hierarchy.
+All of this may seem complicated under the hood, but the end result is a high-craft, polished, intuitive interface for the end user experience.
+One method to uncomplicate the complicated is through t-shirt sizing at the atomic component level—Small, Medium, Large.
+When done well, all components of the same size work together and can sometimes be intermingled to create a desired hierarchy.

 </div>